 This version is only offered with cruising keels, for simplicity of operation.
 Lack of the daggerboard casings also gives more freedom for fitting in the required accommodation in the forward guest cabins.

 The two steering stations are separate, connected only at the tillers on the rudder shafts, giving 100% redundancy.
 In the event of breaking a steering cable, the boat can still be steered at the other helm.

-To see more about our designs, go to out main website or our mobile website.
+To see more of this and our other designs, go to our main website or our mobile website.